microsoft/RL4BandwidthEstimationChallenge/README.md

 ## Challenge Website

 The complete details about the challenge and participation rules can be found on the [challenge website](https://www.microsoft.com/en-us/research/academic-program/bandwidth-estimation-challenge/).
+To register for the challenge, please fill out this [form](https://forms.office.com/r/LE5PR9EL5q).

 ## Grand Challenge Description